hashicorp/terraform-website/content/source/docs/plugin/framework/validation.html.md

 }
 ```

-The [`tfsdk.ResourceWithValidateConfig` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceWithValidateConfig) is more imperative in design and simplifies one-off functionality that typically applies to a single resource.
+The [`tfsdk.ResourceWithValidateConfig` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceWithValidateConfig) is more imperative in design and is useful for validating unique functionality that typically applies to a single resource.
 For example:

 ```go
 // Other methods to implement the tfsdk.Resource interface are omitted for brevity